Jackelelelelele/Wordle-Solver/README.md

 ## Features

-**Information Theory-Based Algorithm:** Improves guess accuracy by computing the expected entropy of each word.
+**Information Theory Based Algorithm:** Improves guess accuracy by computing the expected entropy of each word.

 **Interactive GUI:** Displays the top 10 word predictions dynamically.